Ripley6811/EvoGyre/README.md

 #### Projection
 All motion calculations are done on a rectangular map that wraps around in the y-direction.
 The map positions are projected onto the funnel shape display.
-Y ranges from 0 to 360 and corresponds to a position on the cross-section of the funnel.
+Y ranges from 0 to 360 and corresponds to a mapPosition on the cross-section of the funnel.
 X corresponds to the distance down the funnel and does not wrap.

 #### Collisions